gharams19/PopMatch/Sprint_Plan2.md

 - Designed Icon.
 - Designed Screens and overall flow of the app.
 Along with Ma Eint Poe, we discussed the flow of the application and the connections between view controllers.
 In addition, I started designing the screens using Figma : https://www.figma.com/file/C1nZuKT19fLt7fyb8CQKS2/The-Big-Bang-Theory?node-id=0%3A1
 - Researched databases: found that Firebase is the best option due to its simplicity and speed.

 **Ma Eint Poe** -
+- Came up with the list of all the view controllers and wireframed the navigation for the overall flow of the app using Figma
+- Compiled a list of questions to ask for the professional questionnaires and the friend questionnaires
+- Came up with some possible protocols and delegates

 **Wai Hei Ngan** -
 - Researched different Apis for Video Chatting and settled for Twilio.